digitalocean/navigators-guide/01-intro/ch01-intro-to-do.md

 Fabian Barajas <!-- TODO: Fabian intro -->

 Jon Schwenn has worked in multiple teams at DigitalOcean since 2015.
-His prior accomplishments include founding a specialty colocation service that hosted thousands of Mac servers, creating and running a fairly large automotive internet forum, and building an e-commerece site from scratch with ColdFusion in 2001.
+His prior accomplishments include founding a specialty colocation service that hosted thousands of Mac servers, creating and administering a fairly large automotive internet forum, and building an e-commerece system from scratch with ColdFusion in 2001.
 It was different times back then.
 Jon is a Red Hat Certified Architect and has been using Linux professionally since 2003.

 As a business customer, the Customer Success team is your dedicated resource for help with any platform-related issues.
 We can solve your problems, answer your questions, or connect you with other people at DigitalOcean who work directly on Product or Engineering.